 Oftentimes, business owners and HR managers alike might overlook the one basic business foundation that can get them into serious trouble if not done right—human resources (HR) compliance.

-Consider the following to be a general business guide to human resources compliance and keeping track of employment laws:
+Consider the following to be a general business guide to human resources compliance and keeping track of HR laws and regulations.

 Discrimination and Harassment

 Title VII of the Civil Rights Act bans discrimination in all phases of employment by employers based on race, religion, color, sex, national origin, or age discrimination.
 (This applies to employers with 15 or more employees.)
 Title VII also prohibits employment decisions based on stereotypes and assumptions about abilities, traits, or the performance of individuals of certain racial groups.

 Title VII prohibits harassment of employees.
 As an employer, you are required to take appropriate steps to prevent this and your employees should know the proper procedures for reporting such issues.

 Bottom line: Your company should provide adequate training and strong written communication regarding these practices.